COVID-19: travel health notice for all travellers

 • avoid walking in areas accessible to the public

-• use varied and unpredictable routes and itineraries
+• use varied and unpredictable routes and schedules

 • travel only in a convoy of at least two vehicles for long trips